+Learning Outcomes:

-Learning Outcomes: On successful completion of this module students will be able to:
+On successful completion of this module students will be able to:

-- Analyse the relationships between economic forces, spatial development, geopolitics and the role of the state at different scales of analysis in the developed and developing worlds; - Judge and critique different perspectives on the nature of the globalisation; - Comprehend and critique the influence of organisations such as the International Monetary Fund, World Bank and International Non-Governmental Organisations; - Apprehend the construction and interaction between ethnicity, conflict and terrorism; regionalisation and globalisation; - Discuss critically the relationship between different types of globalisation "from above" and "below"; - Critically evaluate alternatives to globalisation. - Critically evaluate alternatives to globalisation.
+- Analyse the relationships between economic forces, spatial development and the role of the state at different scales of analysis in the developed and developing worlds; - Judge and critique different perspectives on the nature of the globalisation and geopolitics; - Discuss critically the relationship between different types of globalisation and the influence of emerging powers; - Understand geopolitical drivers of conflict; - Critically evaluate alternatives to globalisation and current models and modalities of geopolitics.

 Assessment: 2-hour examination (50%) Answer 2Q/6.
-Essay (50%).
+Three short response papers (50%).

-Module Breakdown: Contact Hours (Lectures = 18 hrs; Tutorials = 3hrs); Additional Input (Tutorial preparation = 15hrs; Essay = 32hrs; Other reading = 24 hrs; Revision and Examination = 33hrs).
+Module Breakdown: Contact Hours (Lectures = 21 hrs); Additional Input (Essay = 32hrs; Other reading = 38 hrs; Revision and Examination = 33hrs).
 TOTAL = 125hrs.

-- Key Texts: Harvey, D. (2011) The Enigma of Capital.
+- Some Suggested Texts: Harvey, D. (2011) The Enigma of Capital.
 London: Profile Books. - Parr, A. (2014) The Wrath of Capital: Neoliberalism and Climate Change Politics.
-New York, NY: Columbia University Press. - Farell, H. and A. Newman(2023) Underground Empire: How the US weaponised the world economy.
+New York, NY: Columbia University Press. - Farell, H. and A. Newman (2023) Underground Empire: How the US weaponised the world economy.
 London: Allen and Lane. - Hung, HF.
 (2022) The Clash of Empires.
 Cambridge: Cambridge University Press. - Stunkel, O. (2016) Post-Western World.
 Cambridge: Polity. - Agnew, J. (2018) Globalisation and Sovereignty: Beyond the Territorial Trap (2nd edition).
 London: Rowman and Littlefield.